Top 7 Places To Visit In Boston

 5. The Arnold Arboretum

-This is a lovely spot to relax and enjoy a spot of lunch, or maybe you want to spend the whole day here.
-Harvard University’s Arnold Arboretum was designed by American landscape architect Frederick Law Olmsted and is the second largest ‘link’ in the Emerald Necklace, which consists of a 1,100 acre chain of parks that are linked by waterways and parkways throughout Boston.
+This is a lovely spot to relax and enjoy a spot lunch, or maybe you want to spend the whole day here.
+Harvard University’s Arnold Arboretum was designed by American landscape architect Frederick Law Olmsted and is the second largest ‘link’ in the Emerald Necklace, which consists of a 1,100-acre chain of parks that are linked by waterways and parkways throughout Boston.

-The Arboretum consists of trees and shrubs from all over the globe which are all well marked and described.
+The Arboretum consists of trees and shrubs from all over the globe that is well-marked and described.
 Follow the regular pathways or venture out to find your own route.

 You can take the red line from Boston to Harvard, getting off smack in the middle of this elite university.
 Take a free walking tour of the school, then relax in the beautiful park.
 There are also tons of bars and restaurants to keep you occupied.